CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Interfaces/Link-on-Physical-Switch-Port-Does-not-Come-Up.md

     $ sudo cl-license
     No license installed!

-Please [read this article](/hc/en-us/articles/201787536) <!-- Physical Ports Missing from "ip link show" Output - switchd Failure --> for additional details on how to address this.
+Please {{<link url="Physical-Ports-Missing-from-ip-link-show-Output-switchd-Failure" text="read this article">}} for additional details on how to address this.

 ### Bring the Link Up with ip link set